cslasher/python-site-blocker/README.md

 python site_blocker.py
 ```

+or change the extension to pyw and run it with Task Scheduler as a background process on Windows.

 ## Authors

 - **Ardit Sulce** - _Initial work_ - [The Python Mega Course: Build 10 Real World Applications](https://www.udemy.com/the-python-mega-course/)